 Once you’ve added your filling to the puff pastry, you can bake it.
 Do NOT bake the puff pastry before adding your filling(s).

-I recommend brushing the top of your puff pastry creations with an egg wash to ensure it comes out flaky and golden brown.
+I recommend brushing the top of your puff pastry creations with an egg wash to ensure they come out flaky and golden brown.
 You can then put the pastry treats on a baking sheet lined with parchment paper and bake for about 18-20 minutes until lightly browned on top.

 Troubleshooting